Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 3. Larger dustbin: It more than triples the dirt volume of the V7 (1.89 vs. 0.53 liters).

-5. Newer tech: The Outsize adapts many of the V11’s features, like the adjustable gates and interactive LCD screen but in a larger form factor.
+5. Newer tech: The Outsize adapts many of the V11’s features, like the adjustable gates and interactive LCD screen, but in a larger form factor.

 Again, choosing between the Dyson V7 and Outsize depends on what features you prioritize.

 Do you need something to clean a sizeable 8000-square-foot home with many carpets?
-Then the Outsize would be the better option with its enormous dustbin capacity and longer run time.
+Then the Outsize would be the better option, with its enormous dustbin capacity and longer runtime.

 Despite its weaker airflow, the V7 is decent at picking up even embedded dirt.